-Luckily, you don’t to give up on your indoor plant dreams just yet.
+Luckily, you don’t have to give up on your indoor plant dreams just yet.
 There are house plants out there that don’t require a whole lot of loving.
 No, they’re not completely impossible to kill, but they’re generally a low maintenance bunch – and importantly, they look just as impressive too.

 To save you the trauma of the sight of more wilted leaves, try out one (or all?) of our five favourite low maintenance houseplants.

 This little beauty of a plant isn’t just low maintenance and good looking – it has a number of other uses and benefits too.
 The leaves contain a cooling aloe gel which is packed full of vitamins and minerals, and can help with minor burns and dry skin.
 You can store this nifty healing gel for later use – just pop the rest of the leaf into a plastic bag in your fridge and it’ll be good for use for up to 5 days.